About Ian

 My practice spans traditional and contemporary fibre arts.
 Whether solving the endless puzzles of quilting, finding meditative rhythm at the loom, or creating banners to help imagine better futures, I examine how these ancient crafts remain radical acts.
 Weaving and sewing are universal human practices, I believe these skills are instinctual waiting to be surfaced through the act of making.

-I also host Art Against Empire, a documentary podcast exploring how artists use art and craft as resistance.
-And, over at Zak Foster's online home for fibre folks called the Quilty Nook - I help host the LGBTQIA room and online sewing circles.
+Over at Zak Foster's online home for fibre folks called the Quilty Nook, I host the LGBTQIA+ room and online sewing circles.